aakanshakansal/Geometry_in_three.js/README.md

-# 👻 Haunted House Three.Js
+# 👻 Geometry in  Three.Js

 The project involves building cube and a sphere using Three.js primitives as geometries.
 The aim is to create a a three.js project using react .